nitrobotics-dev/loco-mujoco/README.md

 ### Datasets

-LocoMuJoCo provides three sources of motion capture (mocap) data: default (provided by us), LAFAN1, and AMASS.
+LocoMuJoCo provides three sources of motion capture (mocap) data for humanoid environments: default (provided by us), LAFAN1, and AMASS.
 The first two datasets are available on the [LocoMujoCo HuggingFace dataset repository](https://huggingface.co/datasets/robfiras/loco-mujoco-datasets) and will downloaded and cached automatically for you.
 AMASS needs to be downloaded and installed separately due to their licensing.
 See [here](loco_mujoco/smpl) for more information about the installation.